dlebauer/soil_metamodel/intro.md

  * squiggle may have many different and unrelated functional forms and parameterizations
  * most letters other than T and M, many of the constants in Table 1 could be estimated, but we should narrow focus by stating some explicit hypotheses.  useful to estimate, e.g. as a function of time or ratios of pool sizes
 2. k, the decay rate, can be loosly related to enzyme activity data

 3. Ratio of C1:N, can be loosley related to (priors set based on) density fractionation (described below)
- * I think this ratio and the sum of pool sizes are 'states'
+ * I think this ratio and the sum of pool sizes are the system's key 'state variables'
+ * Parameters for model weight / skill

 ### I couldn't tell if it was the squiggle only or the squiggle and some of the other components.